 Where to Stay: El Rompido Golf Resort

 You are spoilt for choice when it comes to playing golf in Spain.
-However, at Golf El Rompido there are 36 fantastic holes of golf and unlimited golfing deals to whet your golfing appetite.
-The first 18 hole layout opened for play in 2003 and this is known as the South Course.
-Designed by Alvaro Arana, the South Course is a parkland course and is set among lovely pine trees and orange groves.
+However, at Golf El Rompido, there are 36 fantastic holes of golf and unlimited golfing deals to whet your golfing appetite.
+The first 18-hole layout opened for play in 2003, known as the South Course.
+The South Course is a parkland course designed by Alvaro Arana and is set among lovely pine trees and orange groves.

 Accuracy is the key when playing the South Course at Golf El Rompido.
-Due to, the slight elevations around the 18 holes but nothing major.
-On the 17th and 18th holes, you are required to play tee shots over the marsh, which is an exciting way to finish.
+Due to the slight elevations around the 18 holes but nothing major.
+On the 17th and 18th holes, you must play tee shots over the marsh, which is an exciting way to finish.

-The North Course at Golf El Rompido opened in 2006 and is quite short for a modern golf course.
+The North Course at Golf El Rompido opened in 2006 and is relatively short for a modern golf course.
 However, a good strategy is required.
 The course is located in the Marismas del Río Piedras Nature Reserve.
 Thus, providing a wonderful natural setting for a round of golf.
-Much of the front nine plays alongside the Piedra River marshlands but it’s the par-3 16th hole that is standout, thanks to the beautiful setting and the testing bunkers surrounding the green.
+Much of the front nine plays alongside the Piedra River marshlands, but the par-3 16th hole stands out, thanks to the beautiful setting and the testing bunkers surrounding the green.

-The courses at the Resort are incredible, but, the practice facilities here are just outstanding.
-You may use your downtime at the resort to really focus on your game with two comprehensive practice areas, one for each course, and return home as an improved golfer.
-Really, this is the best place to go for some pre-season preparation so that at home, you can hit the golf season in fine form.
+The courses at the Resort are incredible, but the practice facilities here are just outstanding.
+You may use your downtime at the Resort to focus on your game with two comprehensive practice areas, one for each course, and return home as an improved golfer.
+This is the best place to go for some pre-season preparation so that you can hit the golf season in fine form at home.

-A broad putting green, extensive short game areas, and a full-length driving range are available at the facilities on the southern side to improve your long game.
-A shorter driving range, a wedge area for practicing on longer approach shots, a putting green, a chipping green and a practice bunker are given in the northern practice complex.
+A broad putting green, extensive short game areas and a full-length driving range are available at the facilities on the southern side to improve your long game.
+The northern practice complex gives a shorter driving range, a wedge area for practising on longer approach shots, a putting green, a chipping green, and a practice bunker.